braintree/browser-switch-android/README.md

 `BrowserSwitchFragment` is an abstract `androidx.fragment.app.Fragment` that should be extended and used to start and handle the response from a browser switch.

+**Note**: The `Activity` that `BrowserSwitchFragment` attaches to cannot have a launch mode of `singleInstance`. `BrowserSwitchFragment` needs access to the calling `Activity` to provide a result and cannot do so if the browser switch happens on a different activity stack.

 The url scheme to use to return to your app can be retrieved using:

 ```java